temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

    You should now have an idea of how this Workflow runs ordinarily — it outputs the string `Received Plain text input`.
 In the next step, you'll add a Custom Data Converter.
-4. To add a Custom Data Converter, you don't need to change anything in your Workflow code.
-You only need to add a `DataConverter` parameter to `client.Dial()` where it is used in both `starter/main.go` and `worker/main.go`.
+4. To add a Custom Data Converter, you only need to add a `DataConverter` parameter to `client.Dial()` where it is used in both `starter/main.go` and `worker/main.go`.
+Make this change and the save both files.
+You don't need to change anything in your Workflow code.
-5. Next, take a look in `data_converter.go`.
+5. Next, open `data_converter.go`.
 This contains the Custom Converter code you'll be using.
 The `Encode()` function should marshal a payload to JSON then compress it using Go's [snappy](https://github.com/google/snappy) codec, and set the file metadata.
-The `Decode()` function does the same thing in reverse.
+The `Decode()` function already does the same thing in reverse.
 Add the missing calls to the `Encode()` function (you can use the `Decode()` function as a hint).
+Then save the file.
 6. Now you can re-run the Workflow with your Custom Converter.
 Stop your Worker (with `Ctrl+C` in a blocking terminal) and restart it with `go run worker/main.go`, then re-run the Workflow with `go run starter/main.go`.
+   You should once again receive `Received Plain text input`.
-   Finally, get the result again with `temporal workflow show -w converters_workflowID`.
+7. Finally, get the result again with `temporal workflow show -w converters_workflowID`.
 This time, your output will be encoded:

    ```